jdbateman/Lendivine/README.md

 #### 4. Countries

 Select the Countries tab to view a list of countries queried from the RESTCountries REST API.
 A custom cell displays information for each country including an image of the flag, and the population.

-Select a country to display a list of recent loans requested by entreprenuers in that country.
+* Select a country to display a list of recent loans requested by entreprenuers in that country.
 (See the Country Loans screen below for more details.)
+* Select the globe in the search bar to display the CountriesMapView to search by interacting with a map.
+(See the Countries Map screen below.)

 ##### Search Bar